 Brownfields and Public Health

-Neighborhood characteristics and impact of brownfield activity in Cook County, IL: This report, written by Professors Marilyn O'Hara Ruiz and Serap Erdal, examines changes in Cook County, IL brownfields in terms of socio-economic deprivation indicators, vegetated land cover and incidents involving leaking underground storage tanks.
+This report, by Professors Marilyn O'Hara Ruiz and Serap Erdal, examines changes in Cook County, IL brownfields in terms of socio-economic deprivation indicators, vegetated land cover and incidents involving leaking underground storage tanks.

 Economic Impacts of Brownfields Cleanups

 Joshua Linn published a paper estimating the effect of brownfields sites receiving a "No Further Remediation" letter from a state environmental agency, as part of its voluntary site remediation program, on nearby property values.

 The Effect of Voluntary Brownfields Programs on Nearby Property Values: Evidence from Illinois (discussion paper - August 2012).
 Published in Journal of Urban Economics, Vol. 78, Nov.
 2013, pp. 1-18, downloadable from http://www.sciencedirect.com/science/article/pii/S0094119013000351.

 Life-Cycle Analysis of a Sustainably Redeveloped Brownfield Site

 Thomas Brecheisen, doctoral candidate, and Dr. Thomas Theis conducted a life-cycle analysis of a sustainably redeveloped brownfield, the Chicago Center for Green Technology (CCGT).
 It analyzes the material and energy flows of different stages and aspects of the redevelopment.
 This life-cycle analysis is a counterpart to Dr. Christopher De Sousa's best practices case study of CCGT in the section below.